Computationally Efficient Learning of Statistical Manifolds: Introduction

-The second main contribution of this paper is to find a way to combine efficient exact and approximate nearest neighbor algorithms with manifold learning of statistical manifolds (for a general overview of statistical manifolds see \hyperlink{ref-Amari2016-hk}{Amari} ( \hyperlink{ref-Amari2016-hk}{2016})).
-Previously, \hyperlink{ref-Lee2007-qa}{S.-M. Lee, Abbott, and Araman} ( \hyperlink{ref-Lee2007-qa}{2007}) parameterize discrete probability mass functions as points on a hypersphere but do not carry out nonlinear dimension reduction, concluding that \emph{``it is unrealistic in terms of speed to use algorithms of complexity of \(O(N^2)\) when \(N\) is large''}.
-Recognizing that the approach of \hyperlink{ref-Lee2007-qa}{S.-M. Lee, Abbott, and Araman} ( \hyperlink{ref-Lee2007-qa}{2007}) may fail when the statistical manifold in question lies on a submanifold of the hypersphere, \hyperlink{ref-Carter2009-ti}{Carter et al.} ( \hyperlink{ref-Carter2009-ti}{2009}) propose manifold learning using the Fisher information metric.
-Unfortunately, the method proposed for finding the Fisher Information metric can be computationally expensive.
-Finally, \hyperlink{ref-Hyndman2018-ia}{R. J. Hyndman, Liu, and Pinson} ( \hyperlink{ref-Hyndman2018-ia}{2018}) compute the Jensen Shannon distance between two density estimates and then applied Laplacian Eigenmaps using the very same dataset we consider in Section \ref{smartmeter}.
-In all three of these papers, all \(N^2\) pairwise distances are computed making them infeasible for applications with over a few thousand observations.
+The main contribution of this paper is to find a way to combine efficient exact and approximate nearest neighbor algorithms with learning of statistical manifolds.
+Previously, \citet{Lee2007-qa} parameterize discrete probability mass functions as points on a hypersphere but do not carry out nonlinear dimension reduction, concluding that \emph{``it is unrealistic in terms of speed to use algorithms with a complexity of \(O(N^2)\) when \(N\) is large''}.
+Recognizing that the approach of \citet{Lee2007-qa} may fail when the statistical manifold in question lies on a submanifold of the hypersphere, \citet{Carter2009-ti} propose manifold learning using the Fisher information metric.
+However, their method for computing this metric can be computationally expensive. \citet{Tong2021-ps} develop a new measuring distance called Diffusion Earth Mover's Distance for large size of high-dimensional data, but it requires vector-based data and pre-computed nearest neighbors.
+Finally, \citet{Hyndman2018-ia} compute the Jensen Shannon distance between two density estimates and then apply Laplacian Eigenmaps using the very same dataset we consider in \autoref{smartmeter}.
+In all four of these papers, all \(N^2\) pairwise distances are computed, making them infeasible for applications with over a few thousand observations.